Elite Forces of Malaysia: Special Task Force on Organised Crime

-The Special Task Force on Organised Crime (STAFOC) (Pasukan Tugas Khas Melawan Jenayah Terancang) was a police tactical unit established in 2014 to strengthen the Royal Malaysia Police Criminal Investigation Department's (CID) operational independence and prevent information leaks to organised crime syndicates.
-STAFOC achieved notable success in dismantling criminal networks but was disbanded in June 2018 following a change in Malaysia's government.
+The Special Task Force on Organised Crime (abbr.: STAFOC; Pasukan Tugas Khas Melawan Jenayah Terancang), was a specialised tactical unit of the Royal Malaysia Police (RMP).
+Commissioned in 2014, the unit was created to bolster the operational capabilities of the Criminal Investigation Department (CID).
+A primary objective of its formation was to ensure operational independence and mitigate the risk of information leaks to organised crime syndicates.

+During its four-year tenure, STAFOC was instrumental in the disruption and dismantling of several high-level criminal networks across Malaysia.
+Despite its operational record, the unit was disbanded in June 2018 as part of a broader restructuring of the RMP following a change in the federal government.

-Special Tactics and Intelligence Narcotics Group (STING)
+Special Tactics and Intelligence Narcotics Group

-The Special Tactics and Intelligence Narcotics Group (STING) (Pasukan Khas Taktikal dan Perisikan Narkotik) was a special operations police tactical unit under the Royal Malaysia Police's Narcotics Criminal Investigation Division (NCID).
-Established in January 2014 with a mission similar to STAFOC, it worked closely with the NCID until its disbandment in June 2018.
+The Special Tactics and Intelligence Narcotics Group (abbr.: STING; Pasukan Khas Taktikal dan Perisikan Narkotik) operated as a specialised tactical unit within the RMP.
+Formed in January 2014, it functioned as the elite operational arm of the Narcotics Criminal Investigation Division (NCID).